energyquantified/eq-python-client/docs/userguide/push-feed.rst

 The client tries to reconnect on network errors automatically.
 You can override the number of reconnect attempts by providing the ``reconnect_attempts`` parameter.
-The number of attempts reset once if a connection is re-established.
+The number of attempts reset once a connection is re-established.

 .. code-block:: python